-Although for the pressure in the stagnation point tends to infinity, nevertheless, the integral of the pressure over its surface is finite, which can be explained in the following way.
-When the integration over the entire surface of the sphere can be replaced by the integration over its surface with the excluded singular point plus an integral over a semi sphere of infinitesimal radius h and corresponding surface .
-Given that the value of the pressure on the small semi sphere is proportional to , the value of integral over the semi sphere is proportional to .
+In contrast, for , the pressure in the stagnation point tends to infinity and the integral of the pressure over its surface is finite, which can be explained in the following way.
+When , the integration over the entire surface of the sphere can be replaced by the integration over its surface with the excluded singular point plus an integral over a semi sphere of infinitesimal radius h and corresponding surface .
+Given that the value of the pressure on the small semi-sphere is proportional to , the value of the integral over the semi-sphere is proportional to .
 Thus, the contribution of the singular pressure to the total integral of the pressure over the sphere is negligible.

 Two spheres

-Two spheres with ratios b/a presented in Table 2.
-The corresponding streamlines and pressure coefficients in the plane Z=0 are presented in Figure 30 - Figure 33.
+Two spheres with ratios b/a presented in Table 2, and the corresponding streamlines and pressure coefficients in the plane Z=0 are presented in Figures 30–33.

 Table 2.
-Spheres parameters and the corresponding figure numbers
+Parameters of the spheres and the corresponding figure numbers